-When you’ve been in the business for years and you’ve developed a strong reputation, it can become easy to grow complacent.
+If you’ve been running your own business for years, you’ve probably already developed a strong reputation and a reliable list of clients, making it can be easy to grow complacent.
 Understandably, you appreciate your current clients, you feel comfortable working with them, and you feel secure.
 But things can change in a minute; clients can go out of business, have a change of leadership, or simply decide to try something—or someone—new.

 It’s important to always keep the door of your business open to new opportunities.
 Follow these actionable tactics to up your networking game and attract new clients.
 While this advice is geared towards established consultants, there are many useful learning tools for new independents just starting out as well.

-The more experience you have, the better you’ll get at being able to manage different types of clients and client problems.
+The more experience you have, the better you’ll get at managing different types of clients and client problems.
 To grow your business, look outside of your core areas of expertise for expansion.
 This may mean a reach in your focus area or an expansion geographically.
 You may even take on a partner or team up to cover more ground.
 These decisions should not be made lightly; expand your business with care.

-Sell your experience as an advantage.
+You have a wealth of experience, so use it to your advantage.
 While you don’t need to go down a bulleted list of all of your success and accomplishments when pitching to a new client, explaining how you’ve positively impacted businesses can go a long way.
 Consider using case studies as part of your marketing collateral to help showcase your work with past clients.

 Experience and age are valuable tools, and, for many clients, these attributes may prove to be advantageous.
 While clients will typically look to engage new consultants for a fresh and unique perspective, some may turn to other consultants for access to a particular skill or tech knowledge that you lack.